Odatas/Habit-Hero/README.md

 ## Contributing

 Contributions to Habit Hero are always welcome.
 Whether it's bug reports, feature requests, or code contributions, feel free to fork the repo and submit a pull request with your changes.

+### License

+"Habit-Hero" is licensed under the GNU General Public License v3.0.
+This license allows users to modify, distribute, and use the software freely, but it requires that any modified versions are also open source under the same license.
+It ensures that end users have the freedom to run, study, share, and modify the software.
+For more detailed information, please refer to the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).